Photonic-Architecture-Laboratories/si-photonics-toolkit/README.md

 # siphotonics

-**siphotonics** is a package to provide fundamental parameters to aid in the design of silicon photonic components on an SOI platform with high accuracy in extremely fast runtime.
+**siphotonics** is a package that provides fundamental parameters to aid in the design of silicon photonic components on an SOI platform with high accuracy and extremely fast runtime.

-* There are sample codes for the package in a folder which is named as **Example Notebooks** in github repository and Google Drive folder.
+* There are sample codes for the package in the **Example Notebooks** folder.

 # Guide for Local Installation